Active Focus: The Link List (+ Video Explainer)

 Active focus is the key to actual vision improvement.

-But then again I’m one of just a handful of practitioners of any sort worldwide, who use the principle successfully as part of a holistic vision improvement system.
+I’m one of just a handful of practitioners of any sort worldwide, who use the principle successfully as part of a holistic vision improvement system.

 *And since I get asked this all the time: the right font size to do active focus / measure eyesight, is regular text font (12pt or so).
 Any book, magazine, average Webpage, should do the trick.
 Technically it doesn’t matter since blur happens no matter the size of the text, but it’s simply easiest to spot at the most common regular reading font size.